dvirgordon/flowineanglish/README.md

 ## Technical Details

 ### Storage
-- Uses Firebase Firestore for cloud data storage
+- Uses Firebase Firestore for cloud data persistence
-- Data is synchronized across all devices and browsers
+- All data is stored securely in the cloud
-- Real-time updates and cloud backup
+- Data syncs across all devices and users
-- See FIREBASE_SETUP.md for configuration instructions
+- Automatic backup and data recovery

 ### Security
 - Simple authentication system with username/code pairs